-SPECIAL REPORT: At Italy's Fiat, young scion steers tough course
+Special Report: At Italy's Fiat, young scion steers tough course

 "The meeting persuaded the government that it needed to improve the ability of companies to export out of Italy," the person said, referring to possible tax cuts for exporters.

-But business leaders like Diego Della Valle, chairman of shoe and leather goods-maker Tod's TODS.MI, and Florence's ambitious mayor Matteo Renzi, increasingly paint the family as the uncaring face of Italy's old guard.
+But business leaders like Diego Della Valle, chairman of shoe and leather goods-maker Tod's, and Florence's ambitious mayor Matteo Renzi, increasingly paint the family as the uncaring face of Italy's old guard.

 "The Agnelli family should open its wallet and invest," Della Valle said on a television talk show in September.
 "Otherwise it should go back to doing what it does best: great skiing, great sailing.
 Go back to playing golf and leave Italy's problems to serious people."